todthomson/todthomson.github.io/_posts/2015-01-11-jekyll-on-windows.md

 ## Testing Jekyll

-Next we are going to test to make sure that our blog scaffold was generated correctly and that we can preview our blog locally.
+Next we are going to test to make sure that our blog scaffold generated correctly and that we can preview our blog locally.

 Run ```jekyll serve``` to recompile the blog and host it in the [WEBrick](http://en.wikipedia.org/wiki/WEBrick)